-• The internal awareness campaign and face to face fraud awareness sessions aim to increase fraud understanding between staff and their ability to detect fraud.
+The internal awareness campaign and face to face fraud awareness sessions aim to increase fraud understanding between staff and their ability to detect fraud.
 In addition, it is important to emphasize their responsibility as council employees/partner employees regarding reporting fraud and abide with the new fraud policies.
+This will also include relaunching and a phased delivery of e-learning campaign.

 The external campaign will be targeted to residents across the council and will aim to increase awareness around fraud and the different ways they can report any concerns.
-Specific themes of communication around fraudulent school admission applications, blue badge misuse and tenancy fraud will be promoted depending on particular fraud risks attached to particular quarters throughout the financial year.
+Specific themes of communication around fraud risks will be promoted throughout the year.

-Preventing and detecting fraud - An increase of fraud awareness will help promote and strengthen an anti-fraud culture within the organisation and across the Borough.
-A clear message will be communicated to all stakeholders that fraud is not acceptable and will not be tolerated.
-Staff and residents will be more confident to report fraud incidents when they are aware of the consequences of fraud and when the organisation itself actively condemns fraud.
+Preventing and detecting fraud - It is well established that fraud awareness helps promote and strengthen an anti-fraud culture within an organisation.
+We will aim to ensure that through targeted communications clear messages will be communicated to all stakeholders that fraud is not acceptable and will not be tolerated.
+We hope that this will ensure that staff and residents are confident to report fraud incidents when they are aware of the consequences of fraud and when the organisation itself actively condemns fraud.
 This will result in a more effective way of preventing and detecting fraud.

-Being stronger in punishing fraud and recovering losses - Through the campaign we will be able to deliver the message that fraud does not pay and that we will punish and recover losses within the full force of the law (where relevant), our policies and authority.
+Being stronger in punishing fraud and recovering losses - Through the campaign we will be able to deliver the message that fraud does not pay and that we will punish and recover losses within the full force of our ability and the law (where relevant), our policies and authority.
 By successfully getting staff and residents on board a stronger response to fraud will be delivered.
 Different stakeholders will support CAFT's work by understanding and identifying fraud and being more empowered to actively condemn fraud themselves through operating within an anti-fraud environment.

-In order to support the communications strategy we have devised a detailed targeted deliver plan for the year.
+In order to support the communications strategy we will devise a detailed targeted delivery plan for the year.